MischaU8/yumyum/modelling/create-a-tennis-ball_0SfFqBO2Pkc.md

-On the Border Edge loops and you're all set use this simple method to generate a tennis ball seam or similar details such as curved panel seams on your assets oh look at the time foreign
+On the Border Edge loops and you're all set use this simple method to generate a tennis ball seam or similar details such as curved panel seams on your assets